Blount County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-You have only 15 days from the date of your DUI arrest to request an Administrative License Revocation (ALR) hearing.
+You have a very limited time to act after a DUI arrest in Blount County.
+Under Tennessee law, you must request an Administrative License Revocation (ALR) hearing within 15 days of your arrest.
 This is a hard deadline.
-Missing it will result in an automatic suspension of your driver's license.
-Don't delay!
+Missing it will result in the automatic suspension of your driver's license.

-Where to Request: The hearing is requested through the Tennessee Department of Safety (DOS).
+- Where to Request: You must request the hearing from the Tennessee Department of Safety and Homeland Security.

 Automatic License Suspension